Ismail-Farahat/DAND-Investigate-TMDB-Movies-Dataset/README.md

 This data set contains information about 10,000 movies collected from The Movie Database (TMDb), including user ratings and revenue.
 ● There are some odd characters in the ‘cast’ column.
 ● The final two columns ending with “_adj” show the budget and revenue of the associated movie in terms of 2010 dollars, accounting for inflation over
-# columns in the data
+# Columns in the data
 id
 imdb_id
 popularity